Vacuum polarization energy of a complex scalar field in a vortex background: Introduction

 \section{Introduction}

 Topological vortex configurations appear in many field theory models in the form of axially symmetric $U(1)$ vector potentials pointing in azimuthal direction.
 Although physically measurable quantities remain well-defined, in these models the field profiles, which depend on the gauge choice, necessarily have a singular structure.
 This structure hampers many computations that go beyond the (static) mean-field approach, particularly the quantum correction to the classical static energy density per unit length.
 At one loop order this quantity is given by the vacuum polarization energy (VPE), the renormalized shift in the sum of the zero point energies of the quantum fluctuations.
 Calculations of the VPE often use auxiliary quantities like Feynman diagrams and/or expansion schemes for scattering data \cite{Graham:2009zz}.
 These quantities are not necessarily gauge invariant and thus the singular structure matters.
-Throughout this paper we use the term singular for the gauge field configuration , keeping in mind that the magnetic field describing the vortex is non-singular.

 The classic example of a topological string solution is the Abrikosov-Nielsen-Olesen (ANO) vortex \cite{Abrikosov:1956sx,Nielsen:1973cs}.
 In this paper we use a simplified model that contains all the relevant subtleties and obstacles of the full Nielsen-Olesen model, but is computationally simpler.
 As in the full model, we consider a complex scalar field (representing a Higgs boson in particle physics or a Cooper pair condensate in condensed matter physics) coupled to the U(1) gauge field of electromagnetism.
-However, we consider only fluctuations of the scalar field; adding the gauge field fluctuations requires a calculation that numerically is significantly more costly, but will follow the same formalism~\cite{NG_HW}.
+However, we consider only fluctuations of the scalar field; adding the gauge field fluctuations requires a more elaborate calculation, but will follow the same formalism \cite{Graham:2019fzo}.

 The quantum fluctuations propagate in a combined potential generated by both the gauge and scalar field backgrounds.
 Typically the latter provides the dominant contribution, but the correct identification and renormalization of the ultra-violet divergences requires a detailed analysis of the interaction with the vortex background.